 CMAS can help you ensure your programs are newcomer-friendly.

-Since CMAS was first approached in 2000 to develop assessments for CIC-funded programs, we have become an innovator and leader in the end-to-end assessment and support of programs that care for immigrant and refugee children.
+Since CMAS was first approached in 2000 to develop assessments for IRCC-funded programs, we have become an innovator and leader in the end-to-end assessment and support of programs that care for immigrant and refugee children.
 We draw on our well-researched methods to design, build and implement assessment frameworks that measure a program’s adherence to a set of health, safety, facility, staffing and quality standards.
 Then, we take it one step further with our custom assessment tools that focus on meeting the unique requirements of newcomer children and their families.

 What can CMAS do for your organization?
 We can identify essential practices and develop an assessment process to ensure these practices are reviewed.
 We even can assess your existing programs, not only for compliance with health and safety standards, but also for how well they are meeting newcomer needs.
 In doing so, we will help you recognize and build on strengths and create an action plan to improve areas of weakness.